aidanbrown87/one_day_away/src/pages/hurulu-elephants/index.md

 | -------------------------------- | -------------------------------- |
 | ![hurulu](./images/DSC_9778.jpg) | ![hurulu](./images/DSC_9862.jpg) |

-The weather was a little mixed, but it was actually ideal for a safari trip.
+The weather was a little mixed, but it was ideal for a safari trip.
 Else it would have become unbearable approaching lunchtime.

 Milton, our guide, was fantastic: incredibly dedicated, knowledgeable and professional.
 He plied us with wildlife trivia and pointed out animals we'd never have seen otherwise.